peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 | Scalability      | Depends on implementation                                         | Often designed for large-scale operations                                     |
 | Performance      | Varies based on implementation                                    | Generally optimized for high-performance vector operations                    |

-The idea behind the `vector search` concept is to basically to convert our unstructured data like text documents or images into a numerical representation (your vector embedding) and subsequently be stored in a multi-dimensional vector space.
-This way its easy for the machine to learn and understand, as well as yield more relevant results when performing semantic searches.
+The idea behind the `vector search` concept is to basically convert our unstructured data like text documents or images into a numerical representation (your vector embedding) and subsequently be stored in a multi-dimensional vector space.
+This way it's easy for the machine to learn and understand, as well as yield more relevant results when performing semantic searches.

-Using the same cat example as before, if you provide a cat image, this would be converted to a vector embedding and `vector search` would return the vector embedding closest to our query vector embedding based on the euclidean distance (i.e. straight line distance between two vectors in a multidimensional space) or cosine similarity (i.e. cosine of the angle between two vectors - range from -1 to 1 with 1 being an identical vector) in our vector database.
-And because we have a `index` structure that often includes a distance metric, the execution time is much shorter for the search process as opposed to having to calculate the distance for each vector embedding in our vector database.
+Using the same cat example as before, if you provide a cat image, this would be converted to a vector embedding, and `vector search` would return the vector embedding closest to our query vector embedding based on the Euclidean distance (i.e. straight line distance between two vectors in a multidimensional space) or cosine similarity (i.e. cosine of the angle between two vectors - range from -1 to 1 with 1 being an identical vector) in our vector database.
+And because we have an `index` structure that often includes a distance metric, the execution time is much shorter for the search process as opposed to having to calculate the distance for each vector embedding in our vector database.

-So you maybe wondering what is the purpose of all this, its simply to enable the following use cases:
+So you may be wondering what the purpose of all this, is simply to enable the following use cases:

 1. Long-term memory for LLMs
 2. Semantic search; search based on the meaning or context